 All these funding types have a lot in common – in all cases, you give up some of the shares in your company for funding and expertise.

-But it’s best to think of them as your stepping stones, because each of them work best for your company at different stages of your growth.
+But it’s best to think of them as stepping stones because each of them works best at different stages of your growth.

 We’ll look at all three different types of growth investment, along with alternatives to growth capital that entrepreneurs use to finance their business without giving away equity.

 Growth capital, sometimes called growth equity, is a form of financing which gives late-stage companies the funding they need to grow their business.
 Growth capital could be used to: